Talbot House offers seven historical bedrooms:

 Each room has its own washbasin with hot and cold water and on each floor there is a common sanitary room with showers and toilets which are cleaned daily.

 Every room is named after a historical person, event, item, ... valuable to the house or the association.

-is the first stewards after Talbot House re-opened in 1931 René & Alida Berat loved and runned the place with cheerfulness and devotion.
+This room is named after the first stewards when Talbot House re-opened in 1931.
+René & Alida Berat loved and runned the place with cheerfulness and devotion.

 The indefatigable Rolande Blanckaert is the one who organized the Belgian friends of Talbot House.